 Catherine Morris has been working in the field of international human rights for over a decade, and in the field of peace and conflict studies and practice since 1983, including founding, leadership, policy, research and teaching in academic institutions and civil society organizations in Canada.
-She is Adjunct Professor, Faculty of Law and Faculty of Human & Social Development at the University of Victoria and a regular visiting professor at Chulalongkorn University, Bangkok, Thailand.
+She is an Adjunct Professor, Faculty of Law and Faculty of Human & Social Development at the University of Victoria.
 Her teaching, research and advocacy has led her to work in nations around the world, including Thailand, Cambodia, Honduras, Austria, Myanmar, Hong Kong, Rwanda, Bolivia, and Bangladesh.

 Victoria Bar Association Volunteer Award (professional)